CIS565-Fall-2014/Project4-Rasterizer/README.md

 We can use the barycentric coordinates to interpolate other attributes of the triangle vertices in the same way we interpolate vertices' depth.

 Here are the results with(right) and without(left) color interpolation(Three vertices on each triangle has the color red,blue and green):
-<br />The one without color interpolation all has the same color (1/3,1/3,1/3), while the other one is colorful.
+<br />The one without color interpolation all has the same color (1/3,1/3,1/3), while the other one is colorful.<br />
 ![Alt text](https://github.com/wulinjiansheng/Project4-Rasterizer/blob/master/Pics/With%26Without%20CI.bmp)
 <br />
 <br />

-Here are the results with(right) and without(left) normal interpolation(The one with normal interpolation is smoother):
+Here are the results with(right) and without(left) normal interpolation(The one with normal interpolation is smoother):<br />
 ![Alt text](https://github.com/wulinjiansheng/Project4-Rasterizer/blob/master/Pics/With%26Without%20NI.bmp)
 <br />
 <br />